skillrepos/containers/codespace-labs.md

 **Purpose: While our app runs fine here, it’s helpful to know about a few commands that we can use to learn more about our containers if there are problems.**

 1. Let’s get a description of all of the attributes of our containers.
-For these commands, use the same 3 character container id you used in lab 2.
+For these commands, use the same 3 character container id from the web container that you recorded from Lab 2, step 5.
 Run the inspect command.
 Take a moment to scroll around the output.

 ```